Hpauric/hpauric.github.io/_posts/2017-05-21-Using-Line-Of-Code-Breakpoints-with-Google-Dev-Tools.md

 Click on `+ New Snippet`

 You can add whatever code you want.
 In this case I'm trying out a fibonacci implementation with dynamic programming.

-This is taken from [a guide to implementing memoization in javascript](https://www.sitepoint.com/implementing-memoization-in-javascript/)
+(This is taken from [a guide to implementing memoization in javascript](https://www.sitepoint.com/implementing-memoization-in-javascript/).)

 ```javascript
 var fibonacci = (function() {